 Here’s what you can do to show your love to a new mom by looking at the 5 love languages of postpartum.

 How to Use the 5 Love Languages During Postpartum

 1. Words of Affirmation

-After a woman gives birth to her baby, there are a lot of things going through her mind and happening to her body.
+After a woman gives birth to her baby, many things are going through her mind and happening to her body.
 It’s an incredible time as she bonds with her newborn, but it is also an overwhelming time as she learns how to care for her baby and heal from childbirth.
 Postpartum can be extremely isolating.
 And with her hormones plummeting after giving birth, baby blues could set in.
 This is the time more than ever that she needs your support and wants to feel your love.
 If her primary love language is words of affirmation, here are some things to say to her to make her feel loved:

 - I love you.

 - You are doing an amazing job.

 - Our baby is so lucky to have you as his/her mother.